Best Practices for Mowing in Minnesota

 Does it matter what direction I mow my lawn?
 Should I use a pattern?

-Safety First!
+Safety first!

 Always wear close-toed shoes or boots when mowing, and work across slopes to avoid slipping and falling under the mower.
-Eye protection such as sunglasses is also recommended.
-To avoid damaging your blade or worse, sending a dangerous chunk of rock or wood flying, it’s a good idea to walk the yard and remove debris before you mow.
+Eye protection, such as sunglasses, is also recommended.
+To avoid damaging your blade or sending a dangerous chunk of rock or wood flying, it’s a good idea to walk the yard and remove debris before you mow.
 Finally, be sure kids and pets are inside while you mow, as it can be difficult to hear them approach over the noise of the mower.

 Believe it or not, a rock hit by a lawnmower blade can have the same impact as a bullet shot from a .357 Magnum revolver.
-This premise was confirmed in a 2015 episode of the show MythBusters, appropriately titled Accidental Ammo.
+This premise was confirmed in a 2015 episode of MythBusters, appropriately titled Accidental Ammo.